-You can use this blog to find out some of the things that are happening in Woodbridge, some of the things I’m doing in Woodbridge, -also to get information about things that are happening, have happened, or are about to happen. in Suffolk.
+You can use this site to find out some of the things that are happening in Woodbridge, and some of the things I’m doing in Woodbridge.
+If you are interested in the wider picture, it will also help you get information about things that are happening, have happened, or are about to happen. in Suffolk.

 Campaigner for Rural Transport, Cycling, Libraries, Young People, Disability, Family Carers and Epilepsy Awareness (amongst other things).
-Feels that people would be a lot happier if they got out of their cars and walked more.
-Walk an average 4million steps every year…
+Feel that people would be a lot happier if they got out of their cars and walked more.
+Walks an average 4million steps every year…

 A full-time family carer since the beginning of the millennium, I campaign ferociously for carers’ rights and public recognition for unpaid family carers.
-In 2015 unpaid carers saved the UK £87 bn in potential care costs – more than the government’s total NHS spend last financial year.
+In 2015 Britain’s 6.4 million unpaid carers saved the UK £87 bn in potential care costs – more than the government’s total NHS spend.
 The UK faces significant economic consequences if even a small proportion of family carers gave up their caring role through eg ill health or lack of support.
 Yet ironically, many carers are forced into poverty and a low quality of life because, being unpaid, the government puts no value on their work until they have to be replaced.

 The views expressed in the blog are my own.